leangjia/blender_docs/trunk/blender_docs/manual/compositing/sidebar.rst

    Performance panel.

-This panel help you to tweak the performance of the Compositor.
+This panel helps you tweak the performance of the Compositor.

 Render
    Sets the quality when doing the final render.